 I have questions about VESTID, SSI, OSAP, or loans.
 What do I do?

 Schedule an appointment with the NTID Financial Services Coordinator.

 Our admission process is a personal one.
 Each application is reviewed holistically for strength of academic preparation, performance on standardized tests, counselor recommendations and your personal career interests.
 We seek applicants from all geographical, social, cultural, economic and ethnic backgrounds.

 Deaf and hard-of-hearing students are required to submit an audiogram to qualify for admission.
 Students must have a significant hearing loss, and demonstrate the ability to benefit from the models used at RIT/NTID designated specifically to provide access to academic programs for deaf and hard-of-hearing students.

 Ready to apply?
-Three ways to get started:
+Four ways to get started:

 - You can request application materials and we'll send them to you via postal mail,

 - complete the application online via the RIT admissions portal,